XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Limited advanced features for very active or professional traders
+• Lack of advanced features for active traders

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :